Before reading on, take a look at these statements and see if you have said any of them

 “I don’t have time to sell.”

 “It feels awkward trying selling personal training to someone.
-I don’t like the feeing of failure every time someone turns me down.”
+I don’t like the feeling of failure every time someone turns me down.”

 If you have, keep reading– you’re in the right place.

 As a Mentor to fitness business owners, and as a Gym Owner myself, I have heard the above statements over and over again.
 I’ve found that no matter what the facility is or where they are located, personal trainers tend to be unhappy when they get the ‘salesman’ tag.
-But the question remains — how do you sell personal training without being a pushy sales person?
+But the question remains — how do you sell personal training sessions without being a pushy salesperson?

 Here’s my take on it…